hsbalar/zombie-finder/README.md

 ### How to play

 >Before you jump into this, you need to know how the game actually works.
 Contrary to popular belief, it's actually quite simply.
 Click a square, you get a number.
-That number is the number of how many mines are surrounding it.
-If you find the mine, you can open "unopened" squares around it, opening more areas.
+That number is the number of how many zombies are surrounding it.
+If you find the zombie, you can set flag by right click on it, you can open "unopened" squares around it, opening more areas.

 ![screenshot](https://raw.githubusercontent.com/hsbalar/zombie-finder/master/public/images/anim.gif)